Gallon House Covered Bridge

 Moonshine central, Gallon House Covered Bridge

 Those residents of Silverton who wanted to partake simply walked the two mile to the bridge, crossed it to the Mt.
 Angel side, purchased their supply and then returned home.
-This original house was demolished in 1915, likely in preparation or as part of the work to build the new covered bridge.
+This original house was demolished in 1915, likely in preparation for, or as part of the work to build the new covered bridge.
 Soon afterwards though, another entrepreneur, Frank Morely built another small house.
 This time though it served both the non-Protestant residents of Silverton and the overwhelmingly Catholic residents of Mt.
 Angel after the State Amendment had been passed.

 To get around the laws of the time, Mt.
 Angel residents sold “empty” gallon jugs at the house, thereby earning it’s name.
 The spirits in the jugs was given away, all perfectly legal.
 With the official passing of Prohibition Laws nation wide, the house was moved to a nearby farm and went undercover to avoid the law.
 It was busted in the 1920’s, but no doubt other arrangements made themselves readily available.